equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 #.
 Report_step
 #.
 Realization range

-The filename must contain a %d.
-This will be replaced with the realization number.
+The filename must contain a `%d` which will be replaced with the realization number.

-The realization range parameter is optional.
-Default is all realizations.
+The realization range parameter is optional with the default being all realizations.

-Example uses of this job in a workflow:
+Example usage of this job in a workflow:

 ::

 	EXPORT_FIELD_ECL_GRDECL PERMZ path_to_export/filename%d.grdecl 0
 	EXPORT_FIELD_ECL_GRDECL PERMX path_to_export/filename%d 0 0-5

 **EXPORT_RUNPATH**

-The EXPORT_RUNPATH workflow job writes the runpath file RUNPATH_FILE for the selected case.
+The :code:`EXPORT_RUNPATH` workflow job writes the runpath file :code:`RUNPATH_FILE` for the selected case.

 The job can have no arguments, or one can set a range of realizations and a range of iterations as arguments.

-Example uses of this job in a workflow:
+Example usage of this job in a workflow:

 ::